Skip Navigation

 Most Wednesdays will feature a 9:30 am late start time for team planning time.
 An 8:00 am dropoff is available for students on those days.
 Click here to view the full calendar.

-Students in the Lower and Middle schools have a formal dress code, which includes school uniforms.
+Students in the Lower and Middle schools have a formal dress code.
 Upper School students must abide by school guidelines for appropriate dress.

 Click here for HBHA's Dress Code information for all school divisions.